Meet Tom who has a speech impairment and mobility difficulties

 Challenge 3: avoiding barriers to leisure and daily living activities

-In the afternoon, the centre has a physiotherapist and Tom supports some children who take part in a Microsoft Xbox Kinect session as part of an exercise regime.
+In the afternoon, the centre Tom visits has a physiotherapist and he often helps with some children who take part in a Microsoft Xbox Kinect session as part of an exercise regime.

 It is easy to become immersed in a virtual world which requires movements that can also act as exercises to increase flexibility.

-At the end of the session Tom and his assistant go off to find the one and only cash machine (ATM) and restaurant that are wheelchair accessible.
+At the end of the session Tom and his assistant go off to find the one and only cash machine (ATM) that is wheelchair accessible and a step free cafeteria.